 Smart switches can be a bit difficult to install if you aren’t a home improvement regular.
 You have to remove your old switch to add the new one, which means dealing with the electrical wiring of your home.
 We recommend you get any smart switches installed by a professional.

-Also we advise that you do not install smart bulbs on a traditional dimmer switch.
+Also we advise you do not install smart bulbs on a traditional dimmer switch.
 Because the dimmer limits the amount of power the bulb receives, the smart communication method might not work without the necessary power.

 How Much Do Smart Lights Cost?

-Despite what you might have heard about smart lighting in the past, costs are coming down.
+Smart light costs are coming down.
 In today’s market, a good smart bulb starts around $10.
 The price goes up depending on the number of features, the types of smart home devices it can connect with, and the quality of light it produces.
 For instance, if you want a bulb that can turn the light any color, you may have to spend $40 or more for a high-end model.

 Wrapping Up